-Wollondilly Koala Hotline - Call 4677 1100 to report koala sightings in the Wollondilly.
+Wollondilly Koala Hotline - Call 4677 1100 to report koala sightings in Wollondilly.

-Wollondilly Shire Council’s ‘Koala Conservation Project’ has grown over the last two years with recent surveys proving that there is a healthy colony of breeding koalas in the region.
-This population is continuous with the Campbelltown koalas linking through a habitat corridor that runs through Appin to Wilton and down to Avon Dam and Bargo.
-The koalas north of Picton rd to Campbelltown are part of the only population in the State that is disease free.
+Wollondilly Shire Council’s ‘Koala Conservation Project’ has grown over the last two years with recent surveys proving there is a healthy colony of breeding koalas in the region.
+The population is continuous with the well known koalas of Campbelltown and is linked through a habitat corridor that runs through Appin to Wilton and down to Avon Dam and Bargo.
+The koalas north of Picton Road to Campbelltown are part of the only population in the State that is disease free.

 Koala’s are an iconic part of Wollondilly’s natural history with the first recorded European sighting of a koala occurring near Bargo in 1798 by John Price, who wrote

 “there is another animal that the natives call Cullawine, which much resembles the Sloths in America.”

 Wollondilly Shire Council is partnering with the Office of Environment and Heritage (OEH), neighbouring Council’s, Wingecaribee and Campbelltown, other organisations such as the University of Sydney koala health hub, Conservation Volunteers Australia and community groups such as Wollondilly WIRES to undertake valuable work that will help to protect koala’s and their habitat and to inform future development planning and conservation management decisions.

 Wollondilly WIRES: a volunteer run organisation and they provide an excellent service in looking after injured wildlife.
 One of the key threats to koalas in the Wollondilly is road strike along our major roads of Appin and Picton Roads and the Hume Hwy.
 Injured wildlife should be reported to Wollondilly WIRES on 4684 1656, 24hr injured koala line 0466 318 688.
 Sydney Wildlife 9413 4300.